brunoarg94/dax_snapshot_backlog_calculation/README.md

 ## Risk Filtering Logic:

--Includes risks identified on or before CurrentDate.
+- Includes risks identified on or before CurrentDate.
--Counts risks that remain "Open" at CurrentDate.
+- Counts risks that remain "Open" at CurrentDate.
--Includes risks that were later "Closed" but were still open at CurrentDate (i.e., remediated after that date).
+- Includes risks that were later "Closed" but were still open at CurrentDate (i.e., remediated after that date).

 ## Snapshot Analysis Perspective